Introduction to Community Care

 1.1 Health and Personal Social Services (NI) Order 1972

-The Health and Personal Social Services (NI) Order 1972 (HPSS'72) as amended by the Health and Personal Social Services (NI) Order 1991 (HPSS'91), the Health and Personal Social Services (NI) Order 1994 (HPSS'94) and the Health and Social Care (Reform) Act (NI) 2009 (HSCR’09) are the key pieces of legislation governing the provision of health and social services care in Northern Ireland.
+The Health and Personal Social Services (NI) Order 1972 (HPSS'72) as amended by the Health and Personal Social Services (NI) Order 1991 (HPSS'91), the Health and Personal Social Services (NI) Order 1994 (HPSS'94) and the Health and Social Care (Reform) Act (NI) 2009 (HSCR’09) is a key piece of legislation governing the provision of health and social care in Northern Ireland.

 The order imposes a number of duties including: